mobify/workshop--adaptivejs-site-1x/README.md

 #Step 7: Style the Footer

 Let's style the newsletter component of the footer.
-In this tutorial, you repeat tasks that you are already familiar with:
+In this tutorial, you repeat tasks that you are already familiar with from the header tutorial:

 * Add a new component SCSS file to style the footer.
 * Then add styles to the existing button component.